someengineering/fixinventory/resotometrics/README.md

 For instance the boolean `--verbose` would become `RESOTOMETRICS_VERBOSE=true` or `--timeout 300` would become `RESOTOMETRICS_TIMEOUT=300`.

-Once started `restometrics` will register for `generate_metrics` core events.
+Once started `resotometrics` will register for `generate_metrics` core events.
 When such an event is received it will generate Cloudkeeper metrics and provide them at the `/metrics` endpoint.

 A prometheus config could look like this:
 ```
 scrape_configs:
-  - job_name: "restometrics"
+  - job_name: "resotometrics"
     static_configs:
       - targets: ["localhost:9955"]
 ```